oopanuga/Tweak/README.md

 var apiKey = apiSettings.ApiKey;
 ```

-##### Writing to a settings source
+##### Writing to any settings source

-There are currently no built in SettingsWriters, however implementing one is quite easy.
+There are currently no built in SettingsWriter, however implementing one is quite easy.

 ```c#
 public class CustomSettingsWriter : ISettingsWriter